 Restoration Plant Benefits To The Environment

-The growth running along the stream within about 25 feet of the water is often referred to as the riparian buffer.
+The growth running along the stream within 25 feet of the water is often referred to as the riparian buffer.
 The slopes frequently found along the river bank, while beautiful, also present a problem.
 They make it even easier for the soil to be washed away.
 Once the soil is gone, the erosion of the area begins.
-The only way to recreate a healthy ecosystem is to reestablish the soil, but this can’t be done without a way to keep the precious soil where it belongs.
+The only way to recreate a healthy ecosystem is to reestablish the soil, but this can’t be done without keeping the precious soil where it belongs.

-Soil bio-engineering refers to using plants to stop the destructive erosion.
-Seedlings and young trees can be planted along the stream bank to reestablish the underlying, deep root network.
+Soil bio-engineering refers to using plants to stop destructive erosion.
+You can plant seedlings and young trees along the stream bank to reestablish the underlying, deep root network.
 Then, the undergrowth will have the protection and soil it needs to thrive.

-There is another approach that can be used to reestablish the lush growth found close to the water.
-Live staking reintroduces the appropriate plant life precisely where it’s needed.
-Live stakes are cuttings that can be placed in the soil where they’ll do the most good.
+There is another approach that you can use to reestablish the lush growth found close to the water.
+Live staking reintroduces the appropriate plant life precisely where it’s needed; Live stakes are cuttings that you can place in the soil where they’ll do the most good.
 Because it’s relatively inexpensive, the planting can be as generous as needed.
-These new trees and the cuttings used in live staking will create a complete network of roots that will provide the basis for the plants that will enhance the habitat.
+These new trees and the cuttings used in live staking will create a complete network of roots that will provide the basis for the plants to enhance the habitat.
 They will also keep the soil and its nutrients in place on the stream bank.
 Black willow and red osier dogwood are good choices.
 Other trees that do well in the unique stream habitat include the silky dogwood, buttonbush, peachleaf willow, sandbar willow, silky willow, elderberry, arrowwood, American sycamore, and nannyberry.